RandomProgrammerGuy/dummy_repo/PyDAG/README.md

 ## Implementation

 The `graph` class contains a list of `node` objects, as well as the number of its nodes, stored in the `node_count` attribute.
-It also includes a `connections` attribute which is a list of all the different connections in the graph.
+It also includes a `edges` attribute which is a list of all the different edges in the graph.
 Note that a `graph` object in this implementation is not necessarily cyclic.

-The `node` class contains an `id` attribute, a `value` attribute and a `connections` attribute.
-The `connections` attribute only includes connections that **originate** from the node in question.
-The `connections` attribute in a `graph` object is constructed from the `connections` attributes in each node.
+The `node` class contains an `id` attribute, a `value` attribute and a `edges` attribute.
+The `edges` attribute only includes edges that **originate** from the node in question.
+The `edges` attribute in a `graph` object is constructed from the `edges` attributes in each node.
 The `id` attribute is used to identify nodes in the graph.

-The `connection` class contains an `origin` and a `destination` attribute.
+The `edge` class contains an `origin` and a `destination` attribute.

 ## Methods